dsyer/kubernetes-intro/README.md

 * `kustomize`
 * `skaffold`

 There is a `kind-setup.sh` script that you might feel like using to set up a Kubernetes cluster and a Docker registry.
-And maybe an IDE (the `nix-shell` install VSCode and adds some useful extensions).
+And maybe an IDE would come in handy, but not mandatory (the `nix-shell` install VSCode and adds some useful extensions).

 ## Getting Started